 Aarti has always been passionate about environmental sustainability.
 On top of running Plastic-Lite Singapore, Aarti runs her own business selling eco-friendly bags made of jute fibre to corporates and individuals.
 Aarti holds a Master’s degree in Biotechnology and previously worked at Temasek Life Sciences Laboratory Singapore as a Research Associate.

-Head, Eateries Outreach
+Lead, Eateries Outreach Team

 We’re always looking for passionate individuals to join us in our efforts to make Singapore plastic-lite.
 If you’re interested in volunteering with us, click here.